Generic Name: mycophenolic acid (MYE koe phe NOLE ik AS id)

 Avoid taking an antacid together with Myfortic.

 Avoid exposure to sunlight or tanning beds.
-Myfortic can increase your risk of skin cancer.
+Mycophenolic acid can increase your risk of developing skin cancer.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.
-Do not receive a "live" vaccine while using Myfortic.
-The vaccine may not work as well during this time, and may not fully protect you from disease.
-You may still be able to receive a flu shot, but ask your doctor first.

 Myfortic side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Myfortic: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Myfortic: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 swelling, warmth, redness, or oozing around a skin wound; or